 The cruise port in Labadee has a 0.25-mile (400 meters) pier extending south into the ocean.
 More precisely, into Buccaneer's Bay.
 It has one berth where extra-large ships like Royal Caribbean's Oasis class can dock.
 At the end of the pier, cruise passengers enter the main gate to the property.
 You will not find land transportation between the ship gangway and the entrance of the 260-acre private resort.

 Cruise terminal services and amenities

 There isn't a cruise terminal building as such in Labadee.
-However, passengers will find all services and amenities near the entrance of the resort.
+However, passengers will find all services and amenities near the resort's entrance.

-On the right side, in an area know as Buccaneer’s Bay, you will find a Trading Post with all sorts of beachwear (t-shirts, sunglasses, hats amd so on) for those that forgot someting onboard or at home.
+On the right side, in an area known as Buccaneer's Bay, you will find a Trading Post with all sorts of beachwear (t-shirts, sunglasses, hats, and so on) for those that forgot something onboard or at home.
 And there are also two large desks to book tours and get information for activities such as:

 - Jet skiing